psychemedia/finn-resources/src/mongan.md

 Publication date 1868

 ol.
 85. a. col. 1.
-A prose tract beginning peoóc tiaen Dant)eacba6 piaóna pinb mac baeoam meic mupcepcaij nic mupe6ai$ iiTc eojam iheic neiU abeipint» amacb co painic a lo6lant)aib. " Once upon a time Fiacna Finn, son of Baedan, son of Muirchertach, son of Muredach, son of Eoghan, son of Niall, went forth from Ireland until he came to the Lochlanns."
+A prose tract beginning peoóc tiaen Dant)eacba6 piaóna pinb mac baeoam meic mupcepcaij nic mupe6ai$ iiTc eojam iheic neiU abeipint» amacb co painic a lo6lant)aib.
+"Once upon a time Fiacna Finn, son of Baedan, son of Muirchertach, son of Muredach, son of Eoghan, son of Niall, went forth from Ireland until he came to the Lochlanns."
 This is a copy — the only known copy — of the life of Mongan, son of Fiachna, King of XJlidia in the sixth century.
-It is mentioned in the list of ancient tales published by Mr. O'Curry,* from the " Book of Leinster," under the title of 66cpa TTlonsain mic piacbna, "Adventures of Mongan, son of Fiachna."
+It is mentioned in the list of ancient tales published by Mr. O'Curry,* from the "Book of Leinster," under the title of 66cpa TTlonsain mic piacbna, "Adventures of Mongan, son of Fiachna."
 The first part of the tract is occupied by the adventures of Fiachna, Mongan's father, who in his youth had visited the country of the Loclilanns, or Scandinavia, where Eolgharg Mor, son of Maghar, was then king, and lying ill of a fatal disease.
-The physicians declared that nothing could cure him but the flesh of a perfectly white cow, with red ears ; after searching the whole country, only one such cow was found, the property of an old woman, f whose sole possession it was.
+The physicians declared that nothing could cure him but the flesh of a perfectly white cow, with red ears; after searching the whole country, only one such cow was found, the property of an old woman, f whose sole possession it was.
 She agreed to accept four of the best cows in exchange for her own, provided the Irish prince Fiachna became security for the performance of the promise.
-To this the king's steward induced Fiachna to agree ; but soon after, the death of his father compelled him to return with haste to Ireland, to take possession of his inheritance as King of XJlidia.
+To this the king's steward induced Fiachna to agree; but soon after, the death of his father compelled him to return with haste to Ireland, to take possession of his inheritance as King of XJlidia.
 He had been scarcely settled on his throne when the old woman appeared before him, .

 * O" Curry.
 Lect. p.
 589. Mr. O'Curry to Nia Corb {Mart.
 Donegal, Introd. p.

-aiida hi a note, " Tliis tale is not known to xxxvi.); and Matilda, wife of William de
+aiida hi a note, "This tale is not known to xxxvi.); and Matilda, wife of William de

 me."
 But there is an abridged copy of it Brao^a, is said to have offered 400 cows, all